 The Data Integration module addresses a variety of problems related to the integration of heterogenous data sources.
-It overviews foundational techniques for data integration, such as schema mappings, data and schema matching, and query processing in data integration, and does so considering different data representations that go beyond the relational model, such as RDF data, linked open data, and knowledge graphs.
-Architectures for data integration and data federation and their adoption to build comprehensive data integration solutions are studied.
-By attending the course, students will also learn how to design and build a data integration system, possibly exploiting existing data access and data federation technologies.
+It overviews the main issues in data integration, notably handling different forms of heterogeneity, and presents the general architecture of data integration systems.
+Foundational techniques for data integration are covered, such as data matching, schema matching and mapping, and query processing in data integration.
+A specific data integration approach relying on the technology of Virtual Knowledge Graphs and semantic mappings is presented in detail.
+The integration both of relational data sources, and of other types of data sources accessed by relying on data federation technology are considered.
+By attending the course, students will learn how to design and build a comprehensive data integration solution, possibly exploiting existing data access and data federation technologies.